KarloLeksic/Innesa-Perfumes-webshop/README.md

 ## ⚠️ Notice ⚠️

-This site is created before the start of my professional career as a frontend developer, and it is not the best representation of my current skills❗
+This site was created before the start of my professional career as a frontend developer, and it is not the best representation of my current skills❗

 It only exists to show how I practiced, learned, and how long I have been exploring web development❗